 For example, students can be too vague or generic in their answers to ABS question scenarios.
-Through review of examples from their question paper and discussion with the lecturer, this becomes easier to understand and improve on for the future.
+Through a review of examples from the question paper and discussion with the lecturer, this becomes easier to understand and improve on for the future.

 Over the last three exam diets, 88% of students who used the service have gone on to pass ABS at the next attempt.
 Students also frequently give positive feedback at the end of their session.